 The process is extremely simple: Peel and chop raw ingredients, soak bread in water and squeeze out, puree with olive oil, vinegar, salt, and cumin.
 You never even have to touch the stove!
 Just be sure you prepare the soup at least two hours ahead, as it needs the time in the refrigerator for all the flavors to really meld.

-Authentic gazpacho is chunky, not perfectly smooth.
-(Think about it; it's pretty hard to get all these ingredients perfectly smooth in a mortar and pestle.)
+Authentic gazpacho is chunky—not perfectly smooth.
+(Think about it; it's pretty hard to get all these ingredients perfectly smooth using only a mortar and pestle.)
 But if you prefer a perfectly smooth soup, that's how you should make it.
-You'll just want to pour it through a fine mesh strainer before you chill the final product.
+You'll just want to pour it through a fine-mesh strainer before you chill the final product.

-In the case of gazpacho, though, "cook time" really means "chill time" (both literally and figuratively)!
-No cooking is required, so you can put your feet up and have some sangria while the soup mellows out in the fridge for 2 hours.
+In the case of gazpacho, "cook time" really means "chill time" (both literally and figuratively)!
+No cooking is required, so you can put your feet up and have some sangria while the soup mellows out in the fridge for two hours.